triple-ratamacue/misc_cheatsheets/tools/VIM.md

 A brief cheatsheet for the VI text editor
 If not indicated otherwise, these commands are executed from within "command mode"

+If total newbie, just type "vimtutor" in bash and follow instructions
 ## BASICS

     :		go to command mode